justinko/weather-forecast/README.md

 ## Setup

-No API keys are required for the external services so you can just `bin/bundle` and `bin/rails s`.
+No API keys are required for the external services.
+The Rails master key is included as this is just a homework assignment.

+- `bin/bundle`
+- `bin/rails s`

 ## Running tests